Outdoor terraces, brunch, cocktails and more

 4. Embrace Saturday brunch at The Botanist, EC2M 2QS

-The huge outdoor space of The Botanist has come into its own at the moment and is the perfect spot for drinks in the sunshine, evening catching up with friends or a Saturday afternoon enjoying their famous Bottomless Brunch (11am-6pm).
+The huge outdoor space of The Botanist has come into its own at the moment and is the perfect spot for drinks, evening catching up with friends or a Saturday afternoon enjoying their famous Bottomless Brunch (11am-6pm).

 With drinks of prosecco, Bloody Marys or champagne (or house wines and beers) alongside classic plates of mac and cheese croquettes with truffle mayonnaise and classic Caesar salads (roast chicken, egg, baby lettuce, crispy bacon, Parmesan and croutons), this is what weekends were invented for.